Neo-Advaita: Practice is necessary

-Some teachers who have been associated with the Neo-Advaita movement, namely Jeff Foster and Andrew Cohen, have criticized what they argue is a tendency among leaders within the Neo-Advaita community to dismiss expressions of emotional pain or trauma as indicative of spiritual immaturity, a practice known as spiritual bypassing.
-Both have observed that their own insight or "awakening" did not put an end to being a human being with personal and egoic feelings, aspirations, and fears, which they no longer deem to be in conflict with healthy spiritual development.
-Although neither used the term "spiritual bypass", Cohen admitted that his "misguided efforts to create breakthroughs" caused "much harm" to some of his students.

 Lineage

 Western critics object to the perceived relation between Ramana Maharshi and Neo-Advaita, noting that Ramana never promoted any lineage, did not publicize himself as a guru, never claimed to have disciples, and never appointed any successors.
 Despite this, there are numerous contemporary teachers who assert, suggest, or are said by others, to be in his lineage.
 These assertions have been disputed by other teachers, stating that there is no lineage from Ramana Maharshi.
 Critics have also noted that Ramana and like-minded teachers like Nisargadatta Maharaj did not charge fees or donations.

-Response

-In response to some of these criticisms, Tony Parsons has written that classical Advaita Vedanta "is just another established religion with a proliferation of teachings and literature, all of which very successfully and consistently miss the mark," qualifying it as "one of the many systems of personal indoctrination promising the eventual spiritual fulfilment."
-According to Parsons, classical Advaita Vedanta "has no relevance to liberation because it is born out of a fundamental misconception," namely that there is something like a separate individual who can become enlightened.
-According to Parsons, this is "a direct denial of abiding oneness (Advaita)."